 The campus laboratory houses a wind tunnel of the closed circuit type with a working section 10 feet in diameter.
 A 750 horsepower motor and propeller produce test section wind velocities in excess of 200 miles per hour.
 A complete set of balances permits the rapid testing of aircraft models as well as the undertaking of many types of scientific investigation in this tunnel.
 A fluid mechanics laboratory contains several smaller wind tunnels and a considerable amount of auxiliary apparatus especially suitable for the study of the basic problems connected with turbulent flows.
 The problems of transonic, supersonic, and hypersonic flows may be investigated in other wind tunnels specifically designed for such purposes.
 In these tunnels, flow velocities up to approximately 10 times the velocity of sound may be studied.
 These tunnels are equipped with optical apparatus which can be used for the study of shock wave phenomena.
 A structures laboratory is equipped with standard and special testing machines for research in the field of aircraft structures.
 Fatigue machines are also available for investigating the fatigue properties of materials.
-Photoelastic equipment is available for the study of stress distribution by .
+Photoelastic equipment is available for the study of stress distribution by optical methods.
+The laboratory is also equipped with excellent shop facilities for the manufacture of testing equipment and research instrumentation.